StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

 tui new-layout debug3 watch 1 auto 1 src 1 status 0 cmd 1
 ```

-This series of blogs gives a framework for creating Tui Windows in gdb.
+This series of blogs gives a framework for creating Tui Windows in GDB.
 You can write anything to a Tui Window which makes it quite a powerful feature.
 If you have Python scripts for frame filters, etc you could now consider using a Tui Window as well.

 I've been using it to create custom register windows for assembler programming which will be the subject of the next few blogs.